dis-unige/almaprinter/README.md

+# Almaprinter

-# Python Printer Daemon dedicated to printing letters and slips from Alma Printout Queues
+A Python Printer Daemon developed by the University of Geneva Library and dedicated to printing letters and slips from Alma Printout Queues

 * Author: Pablo Iriarte, UNIGE Library - pablo.iriarte@unige.ch
 * Creation date: 14.05.2024